royriojas/build-workflow/README.md

 The main differences are:

 - config files exports a function that return an object.
 All the config objects receive the `grunt` object, the `pkg` object and `options` object.
-  The options object contains a `commonConfig` object that can be used to share some config info between task configurations.
 - allows load custom grunt tasks.
 - do not use yaml, so the aliases should be defined in javascript
 - provide some base common tasks described below